That-Ski-Freak/MarkdownPublic/Script - rng & deterministic engines.md

 A VERY rough draft.

-This video is mostly just a vehicle to talk about pf and trackmania being deterministic, mc bedrock redstone weirdness, and the card game bit at the end, in a way that is somewhat cohesive.
+This video is mostly just a vehicle to talk about some vaguely related topics: pf and trackmania being deterministic, mc bedrock redstone weirdness, fighting games being weird and forcing 60fps, and the card game bit at the end, in a way that is somewhat cohesive.

 ----